Casqade/BF1942_patcher/README.md

 # Verifying executable

-The most reliable way to verify the executable is by comparing either `CRC32` or `MD5` hashums with the ones from the list.
+The most reliable way to verify the executable is by comparing either `CRC32` or `MD5` hashums with the ones from the list above.
 Or, if that's too difficult, you can compare `Modified` date, though it's very unreliable and non-representative.